hyginn/Ontoscope/fantom_import/README.md

 ```
 view(fantomCounts)
 ```
 (**Optionally**) Export your fantomCounts with exportCounts().
-This will return a "fantomCounts.RData" file with HGNC as gene ID, which you can load into other modules (deseq2).
+This will export fantomCounts by creating a "fantomCounts.RData" file, which you can load into other modules (deseq2).
 You can also return a "fantomCounts.csv"

 (**Optionally**) Filter your gene list (with the relevant sample counts) for only transcription factor coding genes with filterTFs()